 - We can adjust the emphasis placed on the various topics or build the Advanced Developments in Radar Technology Training around the mix of technologies of interest to you (including technologies other than those included in this outline).

-Advanced Developments in Radar Technology Training- Course Content
+The target audience for this Advanced Developments in Radar Technology course:

 Introduction and Background.